b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Appears to be working just fine.

+*A quick reference to the topic we discussed in
+@sec:julia_optional_type_declaration.
+Here typing `getRectangleArea("three",
+"three")` will produce an error.
+Now, I can spot it right away, read the error's message and based on that correct my code so the result is in line with my expectations*

 ### Functions with generics {#sec:functions_with_generics}

 Now, let's say I want a function `getFirstElt` that accepts a vector and returns